Mahathir, 92, sworn in as Malaysia's seventh prime minister

 Mahathir had vowed to investigate the scandal if elected and bring missing funds back to Malaysia.
 On Thursday, he said that if Najib had done anything wrong he would “face the consequences”.

-Najib conceded the election in a news conference on Thursday but has not been seen in public since.
-He did not attend the swearing in ceremony at the palace.
+Najib conceded the election in a news conference but has not been seen in public since.
+He did not attend the swearing-in ceremony at the palace.

-Additional reporting by Joseph Sipalan, Emily Chow, Praveen Menon, Fathin Ungku and Liz Lee; Writing by John Chalmers; Editing by Raju Gopalakrishnan
+Additional reporting by A.Ananthalakshmi, Joseph Sipalan, Emily Chow, Praveen Menon, and Fathin Ungku; Writing by Praveen Menon; Editing by Raju Gopalakrishnan and Mark Heinrich